Epicalable/JARVIS/README.md

 ## How does J.A.R.V.I.S store info and is it safe?
 Yes, Your info will be safe since it will be stored locally on your personal computer.
 J.A.R.V.I.S stores these info into 3 main sources.

 1. Response-Intents: Stored in Jarintents file used by J.A.R.V.I.S to check your input with tags and provide the appropriate output for the user.
+Head to Jarindent.json to take a look.

 2. Info-Intents: Stored in the Jarinfo file used by J.A.R.V.I.S to store Api keys, User Name and User location for data retrieval.
 You can access these using the settings menu.
+Head to Jarinfo.json to take a look.

 3. Audit-Indents: Stored in the Jaraudit file used by J.A.R.V.I.S to store user input/output logs, system retrival logs and fallback errors in your computer.
 You can access them by heading to ChatLogs on the menu.
+Head to Jaraudit.txt to take a look.

 All CRITICAL INFO REGARDING the USER will be STORED IN your PERSONAL COMPUTER and NOT on the INTERNET.